bibo1011/plenty-of-brew/README.md

 ## Pre-requisite:

-Latest browser {Chrome, Safari, Firefox, Edge}
+Latest browser {Chrome, Safari, Firefox, Edge}.

-Github account to checkout the code
+Github account to checkout the code.

 ## Deployment Instructions:

-1. Make sure you meet the pre-requisites before continue
+1. Make sure you meet the pre-requisites before continue.
 2. To clone the repository use this link:
   ```bash
   git@github.com:koneruteja/plenty-of-brew.git
   ```
-3. Open index.html in your browser
+3. Open index.html in your browser.

 ## Screenshot: